CastroForGeorgia/GA-5/_projects/ai.md

 ---
-title: Artificial General Intelligence Policy
+title: Artificial General Intelligence (AGI)
 description: Artificial intelligence (AI) and robotics is an unstoppable force reshaping our economy and society
 date: 2024-11-28 00:00:00 +0000
 label: Policy